Dewalt-arch/pimpmyadlab/readme.md

       - After the reboot, Run script again, Select Menu Option D again for Run #3

     - Run 3 - Installs the contents for the Cert-Auth, Domain, Users, SetSPN, etc and various other things
-      - Final reboot of the system, domin controller is done and ready for use!
+      - Final reboot of the system, domin controller is complete and ready for use!

 # Workstation #1 Instructions: